Rumpunzel/rpg-thingy/playing-the-game/boons-&-banes.md

 ## Banes

 Banes are temporary detrimental [Traits](../characters/traits), though banes, are one-use only.
 After a bane increased the difficulty of a test or was used by an opponent to get extra dice, it vanishes.

 If an opponent has multiple banes which you might use to aid you, you have to choose only one of them.

-A bane is not itself one of your opponent's traits, so you may invoke both a bane and a detrimental trait for additional dice.

 If you are affected by a bane, your opponent's may use it to add dice to their rolls during contests.
 During simple tests, add your highest rated bane's rating, which would logically hinder you, to the test's difficulty.

+You may only gain additional dice once per roll, so either from a trait, boon, or bane.
+If you have multiple options, choose only one of them.

 ## Enduring Boons & Banes